Soft tissue sarcomas are a group of rare cancers affecting the tissues that connect, support and surround other body structures and organs.

 In a very small number of cases, there may be no option but to amputate the part of the body where the cancer is located, such as part of the leg.

 In some sarcomas, radiotherapy is used before or after surgery to improve the chance of cure.
-This is carried out using a machine that directs beams of radiation at a small treatment area.
+This is done using a machine that directs beams of radiation at a small treatment area.

 Radiotherapy alone may also sometimes be used when surgery is not possible, to reduce symptoms caused by the sarcoma or slow its progression.

 Chemotherapy is very occasionally used before surgery to shrink a tumour and make it easier to remove.
-This involves being given anti-cancer medication directly into a vein (intravenously).
+This involves being given cancer-killing medicine directly into a vein (intravenously).

 Chemotherapy may also be used alone or alongside radiotherapy for soft tissue sarcomas that can't be surgically removed.